edgelesssys/contrast/docs/docs/architecture/components/runtime.md

 ### Pod-VM image

 Every pod-VM starts with the same guest image.
-It consists of an IGVM file and a root filesystem.
-The IGVM file describes the initial memory contents of a pod-VM and consists of:

-- Linux kernel image
-- `initrd`
-- `kernel commandline`

-Additionally, a root filesystem image is used that contains a read-only partition with the user space of the pod-VM and a verity partition to guarantee the integrity of the root filesystem.
+The root filesystem is read-only and integrity protected using dm-verity.
-The root filesystem contains systemd as the init system, and the kata agent for managing the pod.
+The verity hash of the root filesystem is passed via the kernel command line and thus part of the launch measurement of the pod-VM.

-This pod-VM image isn't specific to any pod workload.
-Instead, container images are mounted at runtime.
+The image contains the guest components of Kata Containers and Contrast: The Kata Containers agent that creates the sandbox and containers withing the guest, the Contrast image puller that retrieves and verifies container images, the Contrast secure mount service that can setup an ephemerally encrypted volume for image storage, as well as the Contrast initdata processor that receives initializing data from the runtime.

 ### Initdata processor